Arlo Technologies, Inc. (ARLO): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-Rather than traditional founders, leadership emerged from Netgear.
-Matthew McRae, previously SVP of Strategy at Netgear, became the CEO of the newly independent Arlo Technologies in 2018.
+Arlo did not have a traditional founding team but emerged from the executive leadership of its parent company, Netgear.
+Matthew McRae, previously a Senior Vice President of Strategy at Netgear, became the Chief Executive Officer of the newly independent Arlo Technologies in 2018.

 Initial capital/funding